-Prerequisite(s): ENG195 or junior standing
+Prerequisite(s): ENG195 or junior standing or permission of instructor

 Often derided as just trash television, reality TV deserves serious study for what it can tell us about contemporary media industries and for how it may shape our society.
 This course considers the ethics, economics and educational potential of the popular genre.
 Our analysis of contemporary and "classic" reality programs will draw on readings exploring key issues in media studies including political economy, ideology, and genre theory.